mhauru/abeliantensors/README.md

 Each symmetric tensor has, in addition to its tensor elements, the following pieces of what we call form data:
 * `shape` describes the dimensions of the tensors, just like with numpy arrays.
-  The difference is that for each index, the dimension isn't just a number, but a list of numbers, that sets how the vector space is partitioned by the irreducible representations (irreps) of the symmetry.
+  The difference is that for symmetric tensors the dimension of each index isn't just a number, but a list of numbers, that sets how the vector space is partitioned by the irreducible representations (irreps) of the symmetry.
 So for instance `shape=[[2,3], [5,4]]` could be the shape of a Z2 symmetric matrix of dimensions 5 x 9, where the first 2 rows and 5 columns are associated with one of the two irreps of Z2, and the remaining 3 rows and 4 columns with the other.
 * `qhape` is like `shape`, but lists the irrep charges instead of the dimensions.
-Irrep charges are often also called quantum numbers.
+Irrep charges are often also called quantum numbers, hence the q.
   In the above example `qhape=[[0,1], [0,1]]` would mark the first part of both the row and column space to belong to the trivial irrep of charge 0, and the second part to the irrep with charge 1.
 For Zn the possible charges are 0, 1, ..., n, for U(1) they are all positive and negative integers.
 * `dirs` is a list of 1s and -1s, that gives a direction to each index: either 1 for outgoing or -1 for ingoing.
 * `charge` is an integer, the irrep charge associated to tensor.
 In most cases